getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 - The `validSeverityLevels` export has been removed.
 There is no replacement.
 - The `makeFifoCache` method has been removed.
 There is no replacement.
 - The `arrayify` export has been removed.
 There is no replacement.
+- The `BAGGAGE_HEADER_NAME` export has been removed.
+Use `"baggage"` string constant directly instead.
 - The `flatten` export has been removed.
 There is no replacement.
 - The `urlEncode` method has been removed.
 There is no replacement.